A hidden Markov model for statistical arbitrage in international crude oil futures markets

+In Subsection \ref{subsec:TestingTheStrategies}, we examine the sensitivity of strategy performance to different choices of $\alpha$, showing that some strategies exhibit robust performance across a wide range of values.
+For all further experiments, we consider $\alpha = 0.20$, which represents an intermediate choice within the range commonly adopted in the literature, which spans from $\alpha = 0.30$ (bands of approximately one standard deviation) to $\alpha = 0.05$ (bands of approximately two standard deviations).\\

 \textbf{Strategy 1: plain vanilla (PV)}.
-This first strategy is a benchmark in the pairs trading literature and dates back to \cite{Burgess}.
-According to this rule, the investor should open the position as soon as the spread differs from zero.
-Following this strategy, the investor exploits every minimal deviation of the assets from their long-run relationship and might be highly profitable.
-However, this rule involves a lot of trading (since the spread oscillates frequently around zero) and might not be profitable when transaction costs are taken into account.
+This first strategy is a benchmark in the pairs trading literature (see \cite{Burgess}).
+According to this rule, the investor should open a position as soon as the spread differs from zero.
+This strategy implies that the investor exploits every deviation of the assets from their long-run relationship and might be highly profitable.
+However, this rule involves very frequent trading (since the spread oscillates frequently around zero) and, as shown below, might not be profitable as soon as transaction costs are taken into account.